banner-cover

 There is no specific guideline on this, although a recommended material is bunting wool.

-3. Is there a specific size that the Flag should be?
+3. Is there a specific size that the National Flag should be?

-4. How do I fold the Flag up to store it?
+4. How do I fold the National Flag up to store it?

-To fold the Flag properly, it is recommended that the Flag should be held with another person so that its surface is parallel to the ground.
-The steps then are:
+To fold the National Flag properly, it is recommended that the Flag should be held with another person so that its surface is parallel to the ground.

-Holding the bottom and top edges securely, fold the Flag lengthwise into half, i.e. fold the white portion of the Flag up.
-The red portion of the Flag should be seen face-up after it has been folded.
+• Step 1: Hold the bottom and top edges of the National Flag securely, and fold it length-wise into half (i.e. fold the white portion of the Flag up.
+The red portion of the National Flag should be seen face-up after it has been folded)

-Next, fold the Flag widthwise into half, with the stars and the crescent showing face-up after it has been folded.
+• Step 2: Fold the National Flag width-wise into half, with the stars and the crescent showing face-up after it has been folded.

 5. Must flagpoles be vertical?
 I have seen inclined flagpoles (those angled at 45° and affixed to a building’s façade).